syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/List.md

 {% endhighlight %}

-The following code example demonstrates how to apply a list for the selection content in the **RichTextBoxAdv** control.
+The following code example demonstrates how to apply a list for the selected content in the **RichTextBoxAdv** control.
 When the selection content has a list, then it gets modified with that list.
 Otherwise that list is added to the document and applied to the selection content.

 {% highlight c# %}
-// Applies list for the Selection content.
+// Applies list for the Selected content.

 richTextBoxAdv.Selection.ParagraphFormat.SetList(listAdv);